theayoad/RoboND-Kinematics-Project/README.md

 6 | joint_6 | link_5 | link_6 | 0.193 | 0 | 0 | 0 | 0 | 0 |
 7 | gripper_joint | link_6 | gripper_link | 0.11 | 0 | 0 | 0 | 0 | 0 |

-The below DH parameter table is derived from above table of joint positions and orientations.
-Drawings provided to faciliate easier visualization of how each joint frame relates to the next and how each DH parameter:
+The DH parameter table below is derived from above table of joint positions and orientations.
+Drawing of kuka arm in its zero configuration is provided to faciliate visualization of how each joint frame relates to the next:

 Links | α<sub>i-1</sub> | a<sub>i-1</sub> | d<sub>i-1</sub> | Θ<sub>i</sub>
 --- | --- | --- | --- | ---